jlastro/jlastro.github.io_old/_pages/about.md

 Unlike many astronomers who have been annoyed by dust, I take advantage of its IR emission to search and characterize AGN and their host systems with the combination of various data and techniques across the electromagnetic spectrum.
-This includes spectral energy distribution (SED) analysis of the unresolved multi-band UV-to-submm photometry measurements, UV to mid-IR spectral observations with both ground- and space-based telescopes, morphological study and optical--to--mid-IR integral field unit (IFU) observations, optical to near-IR time variability and dust reverberation mapping, multi-wavelength diagnostics from deep X-ray, optical, IR and radio surveys to search for AGN signature, numerical simulations of dust radiative transfer models on supercomputers.
+This includes multi-wavelength diagnostics from deep X-ray, optical, IR and radio surveys to search for obscured AGNs across cosmic time, comparative spectral energy distribution (SED) analysis of the unresolved multi-band UV-to-submm photometry measurements of low-z objects and high-z ones to obtain insights on the AGN dusty environment, optical to near-IR time variability and dust reverberation mapping to probe the very inner structures of the AGN torus.
+I also conduct morphological study, optical--to--mid-IR integral field unit (IFU), and UV to mid-IR spectroscopic observations to AGN and galaxies near and far with various ground- and space-based telescopes.
+Sometimes I also do numerical simulations and run complicated models to explain the observations on supercomputers.
 You can learn more in the [research](/research) page.

 I have been interested in astronomy since I was a child and I still enjoy